Kofi Konadu Apraku: Early life and education

 Konadu Apraku was born at Akumadan in the Asante region of Ghana on 7 September 1954.
-He attended Tweneboa Kodua Secondary School between 1967 and 1972 and furthered his education in South Albany High School in Oregon, U.S.A. after winning an AFS International essay competition after which he studied for economics degrees at the Oregon State University taking a doctorate in the subject.
+He had his primary and middle school in Akumadan.
+He continued to the Tweneboa Kodua Secondary School between 1967 and 1972 and furthered his education in South Albany High School in Oregon, United States, after winning an AFS International essay competition after which he studied for economics degrees at the Oregon State University taking a doctorate in the subject.

 Career

-Kofi Konadu Apraku was Minister for Regional Cooperation and NEPAD in John Kufuor's administration from 2003 to 2006.
+Apraku was Minister for Regional Cooperation and NEPAD in John Kufuor's administration from 2003 to 2006.
 He also served as the Minister of Trade and Industry under Kufour from 2001 to 2003.
-In the year 2008 he was appointed by the Economic Community of West African States (ECOWAS) Council of Ministers as ECOWAS Commissioner for Macroeconomic Policy and Economic Research where he is responsible for Multilateral surveillance mechanism which involves regular assessment through joint surveillance mission of the economies of ECOWAS members’ state to ascertain whether the convergences criteria are being met and provide economic and statistical data for member sate and help them attain the convergence criteria and the ECOWAS single currency.
+In 2008, he was appointed by the Economic Community of West African States (ECOWAS) Council of Ministers as ECOWAS Commissioner for Macro economic Policy and Economic Research where he was responsible for Multilateral surveillance mechanism which involves regular assessment through joint surveillance mission of the economies of ECOWAS members’ state to ascertain whether the convergences criteria are being met and provide economic and statistical data for member sate and help them attain the convergence criteria and the ECOWAS single currency.
 He is also liaises with the World Bank, the International Monetary Fund [IMF], African Development Bank among other financial institution to support the development of ECOWAS regions.
+Dr. Apraku has had an extensive and successful professional career in the both private public sector.